-Sokari Ekine is a Queer Nigerian British Feminist, diasporic nomad, visual scholar and activist, writer, educator seeking out new possibilities and ways of being beyond the normative and hegemony of whiteness and native informers.
+Sokari Ekine is a Queer Nigerian British Feminist, diasporic nomad, visual scholar and activist, writer, educator seeking out new possibilities and ways of being beyond the normative and hegemony of whiteness, hetrosexuality and native informers.

-I began Black Looks: 2 in June 2014 after moving on from Black Looks: 1 that ran from June 2004-2014 and which includes a 10 year archive of LGBTIQ Africa and other writings on African related issues.
-With Black Looks: 2 I wanted to change the focus of my scholarship from writing to the visual.
+I began Black Looks: 2 in June 2014 after moving on from Black Looks: 1 which ran from June 2004-2014 and which includes a 10 year archive of LGBTIQ Africa and other writings on African related issues.
+With Black Looks: 2 I wanted to change the focus of my scholarship from the textual to the visual.

 My life in Haiti has been a gift that I hold close to my heart, even though most of the time it required great daily struggle to accomplish.
 Between 2011 and 2016, I spent three to four months a year in Haiti working on various projects associated with SOPUDEP Community and the IDP Camp Acra. .